Balanced Scorecard: Elements

 The concept of the Balanced Scorecard, along with the system-specific implementation as a scorecard, is illustrated below.
 The arrows used in this diagram should be interpreted as follows:

-- An arrow with a dashed line represents a link (the links between objectives and the technical key figures from the SAP
+An arrow with a dashed line represents a link (the links between objectives and the technical key figures from the SAP Business Information Warehouse (SAP BW) are created by means of the Measure Builder using value fields ).

 The following terms are explained in more detail to show the relationships between different elements: